The abnormal sweat electrolytes are described – the first major step towards understanding the basic defect and a major aid in diagnosis

 1959 Gibson LE, Cooke RE.
 A test for concentration of electrolytes in sweat in cystic fibrosis of the pancreas utilising pilocarpine electrophoresis.
 Pediatrics 1959; 23:545-549.[PubMed]

 Dr Lewis E Gibson (1928-2008) was a paediatrician and researcher who developed the pilocarpine iontphoresis sweat test after he moved to the NIH in 1955.
 He recalls seeing his physiology teacher raising a hive on his own arm by iontophoresing histamine into the skin with an electric current.
 The difficulties in obtaining sweat by heating (“a few babies had died in sweat bags”) stimulated his further interest in iontphoresis of pilocarpine to stimulate sweating. in 1957 Gibson returned to Johns Hopkins where the Chairman of Pediatrics, Dr Robert E Cooke, had worked with CF and had some experience of iontophoresis.
 They combined on the present publication which apparently became a Current Contents classic.
-The is an interesting chapter by Dr Gibson in Dr Carl Doeshuk’s book (Cystic Fibrosis in the 20th Century.
+There is an interesting chapter by Dr Gibson in Dr Carl Doeshuk’s book (Cystic Fibrosis in the 20th Century.
 Ed.
 Doershuk CF. AM Publishing Ltd Cleveland, Ohio.
 2002).

-Dr Robert E Cooke (figure 32) was Chairman of the Department of Pediatrics at Johns Hopkins from 1956 to 1973 and involved many areas of paediatrics and child health other than CF on both a local and national level including programmes that brought better care to inner city mothers and their children, the Kennedy Program for Research into the Etiology of Mental Retardation and eventually as Director of the Kennedy Institute for Handicapped Children.
+Dr Robert E Cooke (fig. 34) was Chairman of the Department of Pediatrics at Johns Hopkins from 1956 to 1973 and involved many areas of paediatrics and child health other than CF on both a local and national level including programmes that brought better care to inner city mothers and their children, the Kennedy Program for Research into the Etiology of Mental Retardation and eventually as Director of the Kennedy Institute for Handicapped Children.

 Subsequently, as more laboratories performed the test caution was expressed as when performed by inexperienced operators mistakes occurred.
 These mistakes often resulted in CF being over diagnosed when the sweat result was falsely high which could happen if the sweat specimen was allowed to evaporate.
 Also, there were reports of burns under the electrodes.
 The first report of such major diagnostic errors in the UK was from Birmingham (Smalley et al, Lancet 1978; ii: 415-417 below) from Prof. Charlotte Anderson’s unit but soon others followed (David TJ & Phillips BM.
 Lancet 1982; ii: 1204-1205.
 [PubMed] ).